 “What we know from research is when parents talk to their adolescent about losing weight, the teenager is more likely to engage in unhealthy dieting and weight control behaviors like bingeing,” explains Rebecca Puhl, Ph.D., deputy director of the Rudd Center for Food Policy & Obesity at the University of Connecticut.

-A study recently published in the journal Eating & Weight Disorders is just the latest to show the negative and lasting impact of weight-related remarks on teens.
-The study of more than 500 women in their 20s and 30s found that when the women recalled their parents as having talked about their weight (even infrequently) they were more likely to believe they needed to lose 10 or 20 pounds, regardless of whether they were overweight.
+A study recently published in the journal Eating & Weight Disorders shows the negative and lasting impact of weight-related remarks on teens.
+The study of more than 500 women in their 20s and 30s found that when the women recalled their parents conversations about their weight (even infrequently), they were more likely to believe they needed to lose 10 or 20 pounds, regardless of whether they were overweight.

 “Parental comments about a child’s weight, even if the comments are well-intentioned, even if they are expressed out of concern, can induce feelings of shame in a child,” says Puhl, who’s also a professor in UConn’s Department of Human Development & Family Studies.
 “This can have a lasting impact on their child’s emotional well-being, their body esteem, and their eating behaviors.”